iredmail/docs/en_US/ee/0-ee.best.practice.md

 config files under `/etc/`.
 For example, Postfix.

-Postfix doesn't support directive like `include` to load extra config files, you can change some settings by modifying its config files (e.g.
+Postfix doesn't support directive like `include` to load extra config files, so if you modifying Postfix config files (e.g. `/etc/postfix/main.cf`) manually, your modifications will be lost after next time you perform deployment (update, upgrade, etc) on EE web UI, because EE always re-generates the files it maintains during deployment.
-`/etc/postfix/main.cf`) directly, but next time you upgrade your iRedMail server with iRedMail EE, the config file will be rewritten by iRedMail EE, then you lose all custom settings.

-Fortunately, iRedMail EE supports executing a (bash) shell script each time it deploying or upgrading a software.
+Fortunately, EE supports executing a (bash) shell script during each deployment, the script is `/opt/iredmail/custom/<COMPONENT>/custom.sh`.
 For Postfix, it's `/opt/iredmail/custom/postfix/custom.sh`.

 Let's say you want to add IP address `192.168.1.1` to Postfix parameter